 Geophysical Survey Design.
-The previous surface geophysical survey was limited to the three areas of interest identified in the March and April 2007 interviews of a site employee.
-As part of the investigation of SWMU 13, this Field Sampling Plan provides a surface geophysical survey of the whole SWMU 13 scrap yard.
+The surface geophysical survey conducted at SWMU 13 in April and May 2007 was limited to three areas of interest identified in the March and April 2007 interviews of a site

-4A previous surface geophysical survey of SWMU 13 using an EM-61 identified the presence of shallow metal throughout the survey area, at a depth of 2 ft, and a discrete area of buried metal beginning at 4 to 8 ft below ground surface in the northwest area of interest.
+&lt;sup>4A previous surface geophysical survey of SWMU 13 using an EM-61 identified the presence of shallow metal throughout the survey area, at a depth of 2 ft, and a discrete area of buried metal beginning at 4 to 8 ft below ground surface in the northwest area of interest.
 The shallow buried metal at 2 ft depth limited the ability of the EM-61 used in the previous geophysical survey to characterize deeper soils; uncertainty remains regarding the presence of deeper buried materials within the three areas of interest identified in the interview of the site employee (DOE 2008).